Cartan-Thullen theorem and Levi problem in context of generalised convexity: Introduction

 \subsection{Applications}

-Let us mention that generalised convexity has been employed in the study of the monopolist's problem by Figalli, Kim and McCann \cite{Figalli2011} and by McCann and Zhang in \cite{McCann2019}.

-An application of the results obtained in this paper is concerned with a generalisation of martingale transport of measures, which we investigate in \cite{Ciosmak2024}.
-Theorem \ref{thm:holoalgin} is used there to provide a characterisation of spaces that admit an exhaustion function.
+An application of the results obtained in this paper is concerned with a generalisation of martingale transport of measures, which we investigate in \cite{Ciosmak2024} and in \cite{Ciosmak20241}.
+Theorem \ref{thm:holoin} is used there to provide a characterisation of spaces that admit an exhaustion function, whose existence is an assumption in a generalisation of the Strassen theorem proven in \cite{Ciosmak2024}.
 In the setting of such spaces in \cite{Ciosmak2024} we extend the results of De March and Touzi \cite{Touzi2019}, Ob\l\'oj and Siorpaes \cite{Obloj2017}, Ghoussoub, Kim, Lim \cite{Ghoussoub2019} to the setting of martingales with respect to a linear space of functions.
-Let us mention also \cite{Ciosmak2023}, where we study a related concept of ordering of measures with respect to a cone of functions.
+Let us also mention \cite{Ciosmak2023}, where we study a related concept of ordering of measures with respect to a cone of functions.

 The aforementioned extension allows for a new type of localisation-type results.
-Another type of localisation has been studied in \cite{Ciosmak2021}.
-This approach is related to optimal transport of vector measures \cite{Ciosmak20211}, \cite{Ciosmak20212} and extensions of Lipschitz maps \cite{Ciosmak20213}.
+Another type of localisation was studied in \cite{Ciosmak2021}.
+This approach is related to optimal transport of vector measures \cite{Ciosmak20211}, \cite{Ciosmak20212} and extensions of Lipschitz maps \cite{Ciosmak20213, Ciosmak20242}.

+The notions of generalised convexity and of submartingale transport of measures, explored in \cite{Ciosmak20241}, have found its applications in a study of the monopolist's problem by Figalli, Kim and McCann \cite{Figalli2011} and by McCann and Zhang in \cite{McCann2019}.